WE will train you to be able to help an adult improve their reading skills.

 Do I have to have internet at home?

-It consists of 5 three hour sessions every other week for seven weeks.
-The training is designed to introduce you to the various aspects of working with adult low-level readers and the skills needed to help them improve their reading ability.
-Each session focuses on a different aspect of and/or skill for helping adults learn to read better with follow-up work to be done at home.
+The next tutor training begins January 25, 2022, from 9:00-12:00.
+It consists of 5 three hour sessions held every other week for a total of 15 hours of course work plus approximately 3 hours homework with each session.
+The training is designed to introduce you to the various aspects of working with adult low-level readers and give you the skills needed to help your student improve his/her reading ability.
+Each session focuses on different skills needed for helping adults learn to read better.

 What do you mean by "interactive classroom learning and guided self-study"?

-INTERACTIVE CLASSROOM: Each training session is a hands-on class where tutor trainees not only learn about various aspects of working with adult low-level readers and the skills necessary but they participate in activities designed to stimulate and aid learning.
+CLASSROOM: Each 3 hour training session is a face-to-face, hands-on class where you as a tutor trainee will not only learn about various aspects of working with adult low-level readers and the skills necessary but will participate in activities designed to stimulate and aid learning.

-GUIDED SELF-STUDY: Tutor trainees also complete self-study assignments at home to prepare them for class discussions and to reinforce classroom instruction.
+GUIDED SELF-STUDY: You will also complete self-study assignments (homework) to prepare you for class discussions and to reinforce classroom instruction.
 These assignments are a combination of short reading-writing exercises and/or short online courses with the option for extended reading.

 Is there a fee for the basic training?